ctphoenix/Python-Course-Material/chapter6.md

 *** =instructions
 - Adapt the given code from the beginning to `show(fig)` in order to define a function `location_plot(title, colors)`.
 This function takes a string `title` and a list of colors corresponding to each distillery and outputs a Bokeh plot of each distillery by latitude and longitude.
 As the cursor hovers over each point, it displays the distillery name, latitude, and longitude.
-- `whisky.Region` is a `pandas` column containing the regional group membership for each distillery.
+- `Region` is a column of in the `pandas` dataframe `whisky`, containing the regional group membership for each distillery.
 Make a list consisting of the value of `region_colors` for each distillery, and store this list as `region_cols`.
 - Use `location_plot` to plot each distillery, colored by its regional grouping.